-To comply with the Improper Payments Information Act of 2002, the Centers for Medicare and Medicaid Services implemented a Payment Error Rate Measurement (PERM) program to measure improper payments in the NC Medicaid and the NC Health Choice program.
+To comply with the Improper Payments Information Act of 2002, the Centers for Medicare and Medicaid Services implemented a Payment Error Rate Measurement (PERM) program to measure improper payments in the NC Medicaid program.

 Education sessions hosted by the NC Medicaid Dental Policy Team and the Office of Compliance & Program Integrity The session included updates in dental policy, an overview of the role of OCPI, a review of the dental post payment program and the process of pre-payment.

 Office of Compliance and Program Integrity